Stephen Vaughan Jr.: Post-playing career

 Vaughan was the president of Floriana FC.
 He resigned on 4 February 2014 and became technical director of Mosta FC.
 He left his position at Mosta FC following a successful six-month period, leading the club to its highest position in history as they finished fourth in the Maltese Premier League in the 2013–14 season, before returning to the UK.
 At the present (2023) he has returned to Malta and has been elected president of the pioneers St. George's F.C in the city of Cospicua (founded 1890).

 On 4 November 2016, it was announced that Vaughan had been appointed full-time director of football at Welsh Premier League side Bangor City having already been working in the role on a part-time basis from 1 August 2016.
 In his first season the club qualified for the Europa League by winning the play-offs.
 This followed in the second season with the club finishing second and automatically qualifying again for the Europa League.
 On 26 April 2018 the FAW Club Licensing Appeals Body decided to revoke Bangor City's Tier 1 and UEFA license due to not meeting financial criteria meaning that they would automatically drop down to the second level of Welsh football the next season and would not be able to compete for a place in the following season's Europa League.
 Prior to this Bangor had been one of only three clubs to have been ever present in the league since it began in 1992.

 In October 2018, he was appointed interim manager of Bangor City following the resignation of Craig Harrison.
 He left the club in November to take up a position as assistant manager of Maltese club Mosta.

 On 5 July 2019, he was appointed manager of Bangor City following the resignation of Gary Taylor-Fletcher.
 He left the club in September.

 In June 2020, he was appointed manager of Boca Gibraltar in the Gibraltar National League, but did not formally take up the role.

 Boxing promotions

-Vaughan is a licensed boxing promoter in Malta.
+Vaughan is a licensed boxing promoter in the UK & Malta.